wsec/basaam0.github.io/_posts/2018-03-02-delet-this.md

 ---
 title: DOM Practice
 subtitle: Changing site content with XSS
-tags: [XSS, practice lab, exploit]
+tags: [web, practice lab, question]
 ---

 Page content manipulation with JavaScript is a petty and trivial thing to do with injection vulnerabilities.
 Try to complete this challenge!